 The framing effect: how framing distorts decisions

 Daniel Kahneman and Amos Tversky demonstrated in 1981 that the way a problem is presented changes the decisions people make, even when the underlying facts are identical.
 A medical treatment described as having a ninety per cent survival rate is preferred over one described as having a ten per cent mortality rate.
 Same fact, different frame, different decision.
-They called this the framing effect, and it has been replicated in hundreds of studies across medicine, finance, and public policy.

 Common problem framing mistakes